CHARLOTTE MASON COLLEGE CAMPUS

 On Campus Classes at CMC deliver an education highly responsive to individual needs.
 Pupils receive more immediate and tailored feedback on their progress.

 We consider the size of CMC classes intrinsic to who we are and to our vision, and to our capacity to maintain an alternative learning culture.
 Wherever possible, we aim to limit class sizes to 18 students.

 In the On Campus classes, our relatively small size as a whole and our small numbers in each class, mean every individual is noticed, every child belongs.
 No child is labelled or lost in the crowd.
 It is our hope that future reports will likely say….
 ‘Relationships are strong, respectful and trusting…teachers know their pupils exceptionally well.’

 Such conditions make it possible for pupils to concentrate effectively upon their work, thus nurturing one of the most important skills a learner can possess, the habit of attention.
 In our Primary year levels our lessons are relatively short, and we aim to keep the pace up.
 Such intellectual stimulation is central to making the learning experience enjoyable.

 Small classes also mean we are uniquely well placed to provide effective pastoral care.
 Because teachers know their pupils so well, they are more closely aware of the relational dynamics between pupils and can more readily intervene if difficulties arise.

 WHAT IS DISTANCE EDUCATION?

 CMC loves to see that students are active, contributing members of their communities.
 Even more importantly, they love to see students who are developing their talents and passions.
-At CMC our extra-curricular programs include: camps, celebrations, ‘ALL IN’ family excursions, outside of school ‘service’ activities, College musicals, dances & festivals.
+At CMC our extra-curricular programs include: camps, celebrations, ‘ALL IN’ family excursions, College musicals, dances & festivals.
 At CMC we enjoy celebrating and have a love for the outdoors.